Scarlxrd announces UK and European tour for 2021

 — SCARLXRD (@scarlxrd) February 9, 2021

 Tickets for Scarlxrd’s UK and European tour go on sale tomorrow (February 12) at 10am here.
-You can see details of his tour below:
+You can see details of the tour below:

 OCTOBER 2021